luminous558/Palmora-Group-HR-Analysis-PROJECT-/README.md

 The gender inequality concerns raised at The Palmoria Group are not only valid but also supported by clear data patterns across regions and departments.
-The analysis has revealed systemic issues — including gender imbalance in workforce distribution, disparities in performance ratings, and a persistent gender pay gap — particularly concentrated in key operational areas like Production and Engineering.
+The analysis has revealed systemic issues — including gender imbalance in workforce distribution, disparities in performance ratings, and a persistent gender pay gap — particularly concentrated in key operational areas like Accounting and Legal.

 Furthermore, compliance risks have been identified, as a significant number of employees currently earn below the newly mandated minimum salary threshold of $90,000.
 These gaps in pay, performance evaluation, and compensation allocation pose not just internal culture challenges, but also reputational and legal risks, especially as Palmoria positions itself for international expansion.